Flip Gianos

 Flip's video

-Flip Gianos has been part of InterWest's IT team since 1982.
+Flip joined InterWest in 1982.
 With a background in engineering, he has invested in multiple areas of information technology, including semiconductors, computing and networking equipment, and infrastructure and applications software.
-He is chairman of the board of Xilinx (XLNX), a publicly held company, and is a board member of several privately held companies, including Convey Computer, Microfabrica, Nanostim and Pelican Imaging.
-Flip is also actively involved in InterWest's investments in AMEC and Brite Semiconductor, serves on the advisory board of Storm Ventures II, and is a past president of the Western Association of Venture Capitalists.
+Flip was a board member of Xilinx (XLNX), a publicly-held company, from 1984 to 2016 and chairman from 2009 through 2015.
+He is currently a board member of Microfabrica.
+Flip also serves on the advisory board of Storm Ventures II and is a past president of the Western Association of Venture Capitalists.

-Prior to joining InterWest, Flip was with IBM for eight years in engineering management.
-He managed both chip design and systems integration for several IBM office automation products.
+From 1973 to 1980, Flip worked in engineering management at IBM, where he managed both chip design and systems integration for several IBM office automation products.

 Flip earned his M.B.A. from Harvard University and received his M.S. and B.S. in electrical engineering from Stanford University.
 He has one international and two U.S. patents.